Yingtingng/scdf/README.md

 ### Identification using Watson Machine Learning

 Using prediction data, Airborne Early Warning Device (AEWD) [or just Patrol Drone] will be deployed according to probability of vegetation fire.
+Integrating Watson Machine Learning and the onboard sensors, HD camera and thermal imager, the AEWD is trained to identify areas with potential for vegetation fire occurence,

 #### Training Data